Vyzen/trout/README.md

 + com.eigenvektor.amq -- Wrappers and implicits for the Java amq package.
 + com.eigenvektor.matrix -- Wrappers and implicits for the Java matrix package.
-+ com.eigenvektor.priorityqueue -- A native Scala fully-persistent priority queue implementation.
++ com.eigenvektor.priorityqueue -- A native Scala fully-persistent priority queue implementation backed by either a standard binomial heap or a skew binomial heap.